The modern corporation — larger than most governments — is perhaps the best hope we have to solve grand problems. But business can’t do it alone.

 NBS Thought Leaders offer guidance on sustainable business models for the 21st century.
-Thought Leaders are leading academics and practitioners: world experts on sustainability issues.
-Here, Judy Samuelson, Executive Director of the Aspen Institute's Business and Society Program and Net Impact Chair Emeritus, writes that individual action by companies isn’t enough to solve complex problems.
+Here, Judy Samuelson, Executive Director of the Aspen Institute’s Business and Society Program and Net Impact Chair Emeritus, writes that individual action by companies isn’t enough to solve complex problems.
 Collaborations — like a recent initiative by Alcoa — show a more effective path.

 The news drifted in from the World Economic Forum at Davos, where heads of state and heads of industry meet each winter to tackle Grand Challenges.
 If you believe the press reports, it sounds as if 2012 was slightly tamer than Davos-past.
 Parties were smaller and egos a bit more in check — but the challenges still loom large.
 The Agenda spans the very, very big issues: the global economic recovery, climate change, poverty, security, resource scarcity, and “resiliency” (greater capacity to take the hits that continue to pummel global society).